Condylomata acuminata

 CH: 207, 15 CHF per vaccination

-Booster shots: For vaccinations > 13 years or > 14 years or vaccination interval < 6 months a 3rd vaccination is recommended.
+Post-vaccinations: At vaccinations > 13 yrs or > 14 yrs or vaccination interval < 6 months, a 3rd vaccination is recommended.

-Recommendation for all girls between 9-17, for boys the vaccination is considered "sensible".
+Recommendation for all girls between 9-17.
+For boys, vaccination is considered „useful“.

-In the case of the above vaccinations, however, it can be assumed that the vaccination interval 0, 6, 12 months will have the same desired effect.
+However, for the above vaccinations, it can be assumed that the vaccination interval 0, 6, 12 months will bring the same desired effect.

 HPV typing:

-The detection of HPV proteins or HPV-specific antibodies is not considered sufficient for routine diagnostics.
-Detection by polymerase chain reaction (PCR) is recommended.
+For routine diagnostics, the detection of HPV proteins or HPV-specific antibodies is not considered sufficient.
+Detection by polymerase chain reaction (PCR) is recommended:

 No routine HPV typing is recommended!

-In the case of persistent HPV infections, the existence of individual infections can be assumed.
+In case of persistent HPV infections, the existence of single infections should be assumed.

 The probability of being infected with HPV 6, 11, 16 and 18 is probably 1:10000.

-HPV typing reveals transient, clinically irrelevant infections without therapeutic consequences.
-However, increasing uncertainty among patients and doctors is to be expected here.
+HPV typing reveals passive, clinically irrelevant infections without therapeutic consequences.
+However, increasing uncertainty among patients and physicians is to be expected here.

-HPV testing with validated test in primary screening only recommended from the age of 30.
+HPV testing with a validated test in primary screening is only recommended from the age of 30 onwards.

-If an HR HPV test result exists before the first vaccination, it makes sense to perform HPV typing on HPV 16 and 18.
-Vaccination only makes sense if the result is negative.
+If there is an HR HPV test result before the first vaccination, it makes sense to perform HPV typing for HPV 16 and 18.
+Only if the result is negative, vaccination makes sense.

-If the test is positive (especially if HPV 16 is positive), the test should be repeated in 6-12 months.
+If the test is positive (especially if HPV 16 is positive), repeat the test again in 6-12 months.

-If cytological changes are noticed after vaccination, HPV testing is recommended.
-In the majority of cases other than HPV 16 and 18 are detected.
+If cytological changes are noticed after vaccination, HPV testing is useful.
+In the majority of cases, HPV other than HPV 16 and 18 are detected.

-Although the benefit of the vaccination may be reduced, a benefit can still be expected if sexual intercourse has already taken place.
-Decisions must be made individually.
+Although there may be a reduction in the benefit of vaccination, a benefit can still be expected if sexual intercourse has already occurred.
+Decisions need to be made on an individual basis.

-If CIN or cervical carcinoma already exists, treatment with an HPV vaccine is not recommended if no proof of effect is available.
+For pre-existing CIN or cervical carcinoma, treatment with an HPV vaccine is not advisable if there is no evidence of efficacy.

-The risk of relapse can be reduced by vaccination if HPV infection has already occurred.
-A prior HPV typing is not necessary even if HPV infection has already occurred before vaccination!
+The risk of recurrence can be reduced by vaccination if the HPV infection has already occurred.
+Prior HPV typing is not necessary before vaccination, even if the HPV infection has already been contracted!

-Since not all oncogenic HPV can be vaccinated, vaccinated women should continue to participate in cancer screening
+Because not all oncogenic HPV can be vaccinated, vaccinated women should continue to attend cancer screening examinations.

 - Altmeyer, Peter.
 Enzyklopädie Dermatologie, Allergologie, Umweltmedizin.
 Heidelberg: Springer Medizin, 2011.
 Print.